Struct biodivine_lib_bdd::Bdd

 impl Bdd

-Utilities for extracting interesting valuations and paths from a Bdd
+Utilities for extracting interesting valuations and paths from a Bdd.

 sourcepub fn first_valuation(&self) -> Option<BddValuation>